slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 # Deprecating Legacy Events
 The following Events will be kept on the `DocumentManager` object to maintain backwards compatibility but will just be a repub of the EditorManager events.

-__Is there a way to know if there are any listeners so that a deprecation warning can be written to the console only if there are listeners?__
+*Q:* __Is there a way to know if there are any listeners so that a deprecation warning can be written to the console only if there are listeners?__

 ## DocumentManager.workingSetAdd
 ## DocumentManager.workingSetAddList